Groups claiming affiliation with Israelites: Bukharan Jews

-According to ancient texts, Israelites began traveling to Central Asia to work as traders during the reign of King David of Jerusalem as far back as the 10th century B.C.E.
-Bukharan Jews contain descendents from the Tribe of Naphtali and the Tribe of Issachar of the Ten Lost Tribes, who were exiled during the Assyrian captivity of Israel in the 7th century BCE.
+According to ancient texts, Israelites began traveling to Central Asia to work as traders during the reign of King David of Jerusalem as far back as the 10th century BCE.
+Bukharan Jews contain descendants from the Tribe of Naphtali and the Tribe of Issachar of the Ten Lost Tribes, who were exiled during the Assyrian captivity of Israel in the 7th century BCE.
 Isakharov (in different spellings) is a common surname.

-The Bukharan Jews originally called themselves Bnei Israel (children of the northern Kingdom of Israel), which relates specifically to the Israelites of Assyrian captivity.
+The Bukharan Jews originally called themselves Bnei Israel, which relates specifically to the Israelites of Assyrian captivity.
 The term Bukharan was coined by European travelers who visited Central Asia around the 16th century.
 Since most of the Jewish community at the time lived under the Emirate of Bukhara, they came to be known as Bukharan Jews.
 The name by which the community called itself is "Bnei Isro'il" (Israelites of the Northern Kingdom of Israel).
 Their Muslim neighbors would call them Yahudi, which is misidentification, since it is specific to the southern Kingdom of Judah, but the Bnei Israel self-designation emphasizes their Israelite origins from the northern Kingdom of Israel.

 In 1793, Rabbi Yosef Maimon, a Sephardic Jew originally from Tetuan, Morocco and a missionary kabbalist in Safed, traveled to Bukhara to collect money and spread the Sephardic beliefs amongst the native Israelites of the regions.
 Prior to Maimon's arrival, the Jews of Bukhara followed the Persian religious tradition.
 Maimon aggressively advocated that the Israelites of Bukhara adopt Sephardic traditions.
 Many of the Israelites wanted to keep their ancient Israelite traditions and were opposed to this and the community split into two factions.
 The followers of the foreign Maimon clan eventually won the struggle against the native Israelites for religious authority, and Bukharan Israelites lost their Israelite traditions and were forced to adopt to Sephardi customs.
 Some people credit Maimon with causing a revival of Jewish practice among Bukharan Jews which they claim was in danger of dying out.
 There is evidence that there were Torah scholars present upon his arrival to Bukhara, but because they followed the Persian rite their practices were forcefully rejected as incorrect by Maimon.